HOW TO RESTORE LEATHER JACKETS?

 - Don’t worry if your dye color is not an exact perfect match.
 The color pigments will blend-in by penetrating the leather so it will not be noticeably different if it is only slightly off.

-- Quantity given here is for a short jacket and will vary widely from one jacket to the other depending on the type of leather and how much product it absorbs.
+- Quantities given here are for a short jacket.
+However, these will vary widely from one jacket to the other, depending on the type of leather and how much product it absorbs.
+50 to 100 ml of the final Costa-Brava dye color is enough for one jacket.

 - Test on a less visible part of the article at every step of the way.